Azure/bicep-types-az/generated/compute/microsoft.compute/2018-06-01/types.md

 ## StorageProfile
 ### Properties
 * **dataDisks**: [DataDisk](#datadisk)[]: Specifies the parameters that are used to add a data disk to a virtual machine. <br><br> For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-about-disks-vhds?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
 * **imageReference**: [ImageReference](#imagereference): Specifies information about the image to use.
 You can specify information about platform images, marketplace images, or virtual machine images.
 This element is required when you want to use a platform image, marketplace image, or virtual machine image, but is not used in other creation operations.
-NOTE: Image reference publisher and offer can only be set when you create the scale set.
 * **osDisk**: [OSDisk](#osdisk): Specifies information about the operating system disk used by the virtual machine. <br><br> For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-about-disks-vhds?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).

 ## SubResource